schmittnieto/schmittnieto.github.io/_pages/azurelocal-calculator.md

   It is your responsibility to validate and test the results for your specific environment.

 - **Limitation of Liability:**
-  Neither the author(s) nor Microsoft will be liable for any damages resulting from the use of these tools, including—but not limited to—loss of business, profits, or data.
+  Neither the author(s) nor Microsoft will be liable for any damages resulting from the use of these tools, including (but not limited to) loss of business, profits or data.